csc-training/hip-programming/docs/01-introduction.md

 <div class="column">
 - Achieving performance has been based on various strategies throughout the years
-- Frequency, vectorization, multinode, multicore ...
+    - frequency, vectorization, multinode, multicore, ...
-- Now performance is mostly limited by power consumption
+    - now performance is mostly limited by power consumption
 - Accelerators provide compute resources based on a very high level of parallelism to reach high performance at low relative power consumption
 </div>